rubensworks/PhD-Thesis/content/generating/related-work.md

 * **inter-record (vertical) dependencies**: Relationships between different instances.

-Their engine is able to accept such dependencies as part of a semantic graph definition, and iteratively create new instances to form a synthetic dataset.
+Their engine is able to accept such dependencies as part of a semantic graph definition, and iteratively creates new instances to form a synthetic dataset.
 This tool however outputs non-RDF CSV files, which makes it impossible to directly use this system for the generation of public transport datasets in RDF using existing ontologies.
 For our public transport use case, individual entities such as stops, stations and connections